-The definition of the relevant product and geographic market is important for an exemption.
+The definition of the relevant product and geographic market is important for antitrust assessment, and in particular for an exemption.
 To define a relevant market, the European Commission uses a methodology that is based on the European School of Thought.

-The Notice of the European Commission to define the relevant market provides full information on this.
-EE&MC has both extensive experiences in market definition and modern analytical tools such as conjoint analysis, to provide market definitions in accordance with the Commission´s Notice.
+EE&MC has both extensive experience in market definition and in using modern analytical tools, such as conjoint analysis, to provide market definitions in accordance with the Commission’s Notice.

 To learn more about EE&MC’s approach to market definition, click here.